jetstack/kube-oidc-proxy/deploy/charts/kube-oidc-proxy/README.md

         - /oidc-proxy
 ```

-By default the helm chart will create self-signed service for `kube-oidc-proxy`
+By default the helm chart will create self-signed TLS certificate for `kube-oidc-proxy`
 service.
 It is possible to provide secret name that contains TLS artifacts for
 service.
+The secret must be of `kubernetes.io/tls` type.

 ```yaml
 tls: